 Instructional setting in which students require access to special equipment for learning applications.
 Scheduled hours of activities intended to give students hands-on experience in a lab or workshop setting.

 Letter of permission (LOP)

 Students in good standing may apply for a letter of permission to take an equivalent course at another institution in order to meet program graduation requirements if a previously failed course is no longer available.
-Also see Georgian’s academic policies.
+Also see Georgian’s Academic Regulations.

 See Ministry of Training, Colleges and Universities (MTCU).

 Four-digit unique alpha code assigned by the Office of Academic Quality; component of the program outline; used for admission, registration and graduation processes.

 Specific courses within the main discipline of a degree level program that must be successfully completed for a student to be eligible for graduation.

 Specific courses identified in each program that must be successfully completed for a student to be eligible for graduation; mandatory courses represent the minimum core of knowledge and skill for the program.

 Specific courses outside the main discipline of a degree level program that must be successfully completed for a student to be eligible for graduation.

 A program of instruction approved by the Ministry for funding through the general purpose operating grant leading to one of the following credentials: Ontario College Certificate, Ontario College Diploma, Ontario College Advanced Diploma, Ontario Graduate Certificate, a baccalaureate degree in an applied field of study or joint college/university program that leads to the awarding of a degree by the university partner.